josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/㊙_Containment_Contracts/🎈_silence_as_infrastructure.md

 ## 🏮 Footer

-*Silence as Infrastructure* is a living node of the Polaris Protocol.
+*🎈 Silence as Infrastructure* is a living node of the Polaris Protocol.
 It traces how contractual silencing mutates into systemic architecture, mapping the mechanics of spread across institutions and platforms.

 > 📡 Cross-references: